 - Risk of inadequate human capital.

-- Risk to human integrity.
+- · Risk to human integrity.

 - Risk of economic and financial imbalance.

 - Risk of the business not meeting society's needs.

-- Risk of omitting relevant information.

 GOVERNANCE

 - Risk of fraud and corruption. - Risk of financing terrorism and money laundering. - Risk of relationship with emitters that do not use sustainable practices. - Risk of technological/cultural obsolescence. - Risk of cyberattacks.